fsvreddit/automodmail/redditWiki.md

 `admins_exempt: false` has the same effect for admins.

+## Subreddit checks

+This app supports the `sub_visibility` check, with possible values "public", "private" and "restricted".
+You can use this to automate responses or approval processes on private or restricted subs, or to reply and archive when a subreddit is closed without having to comment out the rule every time a sub is closed or reopened.

 ## Actions to take

 If all checks on a rule pass, there are a number of actions that can be taken: `reply`, `mute` and `archive`.